-To some, potato gratins are all pretty much the same.
+To some, an old-fashioned potato gratin is a gratin is a gratin.
 We beg to differ.
-There’s quite the luscious art to slicing the potatoes just the right thickness so as to become perfectly tender, to finding the perfect proportion of heavy cream to cheese, to deciding to not bother with broth or milk, to ensuring the crust on the gratin turns just the perfect shade of irresistible golden brown.
+There’s quite the indulgent art to slicing the potatoes just the right thickness so as to become perfectly tender, to finding the perfect proportion of heavy cream to cheese, and to ensuring the time in the oven is just right so the surface of the gratin turns just the perfect shade of irresistible golden brown.
 In our opinion, this indulgent version not only defines but embodies the term “old-fashioned potato gratin.”
 Taste and see for yourself.
 Originally published December 15, 2010.–Renee Schettler Rossi

 Old-Fashioned Potato Gratin